Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Photo by the Philippine Department of Tourism

-How to Go to Intramuros
+How to Go to Intramuros Old Town

 By Taxi

-From NAIA or other cities in and around Metro Manila
+From NAIA or Other Cities in and Around Metro Manila

-From Clark and other nearby provinces
+From Clark Airport and Nearby Provinces

+Taking a taxi from Clark Airport to Intramuros Old Town is not recommended due to the high fare and the difficulty of finding a driver willing to travel that distance.
 Your best bet is to take a bus—different bus lines have terminals and stops around Metro Manila where you can get off, with the closest ones in Manila itself and Pasay City.

 By Train

-Upon exiting, you'll see Victoria Street, which will lead you right into Intramuros.
-From here, you’ll have to walk to reach the western side where many of the sights are located.
+If you decide to walk, head towards Manila City Hall, then take the pedestrian underpass to cross over to Padre de Burgos Street.
+Upon exiting, you'll find Victoria Street, which will lead you directly into Intramuros.
+From there, you'll still need to walk to reach the western side, where many of the sights are located.

 By Bus